sundowndev/hacker-roadmap/README.md

 # Hacker Roadmap

 This repository is a guide for amateurs pen testers and a summary of hacking tools to practice ethical hacking, pen testing and web security.
-Most of these tools are UNIX compatible and MIT licensed.
+Most of these tools are UNIX compatible and MIT licensed. *Note that Linux is the best operating system to practice ethical hacking.*

 ## What is prenetration testing ?